 Healing Factor: Vampires heal from injuries quickly and can regenerate lost body parts.
 As long as the body part in question isn't the head; decapitation dusts a vampire just as quick as a stake through the heart.

-In Season 9, they are different to even "normal" Buffyverse vampires, without the Magic Seed allowing demons to posses a sired body.
-Vampires are now much more mindless and feral.
-The Scoobies call them Zompires (Zombie/Vampires) So as not to confuse them.
+In Season 9, vampires sired end up different to even "normal" Buffyverse vampires.
+Without the Seed of Wonder allowing demons to posses a sired body, vampires turn out mindless and feral.
+The Scoobies call them zompires (zombie/vampires).

 In the serial "The Curse of Fenric", "Haemovores" can be repelled by a focus of belief.
 A Soviet soldier is therefore able to ward them off with a red star, while the Doctor can summon enough belief without a focus, by thinking of his companions.
 The doubting priest on the other hand has some trouble.